 Teacher: Peter Penguin went out early to catch some fish.
 He caught one at a time until he had 12 fish in all.
 Show the number of fish Peter Penguin caught.
 Share with a table partner how many tens and ones there are in Peter’s igloo, waiting to be loaded on the truck for the store.

 Making and counting representations of tens helps students develop conceptual understanding of place value.
-By counting groups of ones and then counting by tens, students learn the efficiency of using one 10 to represent 10 ones.
+By counting groups of ones and then counting by tens, students learn the efficiency of using one ten to represent ten ones.